Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/02a-DeployUsingGitHubActions.md

 * Click on the "Deploy Enterprise Landing Zone Hub & Spoke Infrastructure" Workflow on the left of the screen
 * Click on the `Run workflow` button, accept the default options (leave the checkbox unchecked)

 This will trigger the first workflow.
-There are two - the first deployes the infrastructure and when complete, triggers the second one which will deploy a sample application.
+There are two - the first deploys the infrastructure and when complete, triggers the second one which will deploy a sample application.

 ## Testing the Sample Application